 Ready to try it?

 (1) Start with installing the best planner apps for iPad and then (2) import your favorite PDF templates inside to organize your handwritten notes.
-If you need more guidelines on note taking on iPad, then check this resource:
+If you need more guidelines on note taking on iPad, then check this free digital planner tutorial and training.

 What is a digital planner PDF?